Schnapsen and Sixty-Six Rules

 |Loser’s tricks and marriages add to fewer than 33 trick points||2|

 |Loser’s tricks and marriages add to at least 33 trick points||1|

 Note that if the loser declared a marriage at trick 1 but never took a trick, the deal is worth 3 game points, not 2.

 Also note that you win more game points for winning by a wider margin.
 This means it is sometimes worth taking a risk to get an early win.
 Similarly, if it looks as though you will lose a deal, it is worthwhile trying to get at least 33 trick points in your tricks to avoid giving up 2 game points.

 In rare deals of Sixty-Six, neither of you reaches 66 points, all the cards have been played, and neither of you has closed the stock.
 Arithmetically, this can only happen when you tie at 65 points each.
 In this case, no game points are awarded.
 Such ties cannot occur in Schnapsen.

 Game Points When the Stock Was Closed

 Let us call the player who closes the stock the “closer” and the other player the “noncloser”.
-When a player closes the stock, the game points at stake for this deal are determined entirely by the number of tricks and trick points of the noncloser at the moment the stock was closed.
+When a player closes the stock, the game points at stake for this deal are determined entirely by the number of trick points in the noncloser’s tricks at the moment the stock was closed.
 If the closer wins the deal (meaning the closer correctly claims 66 before the noncloser does, with no last trick bonus), then game points are awarded to the closer analogously to the table above: